m1griffin/arrayfunc/README.rst

 Ubuntu 14.04 LTS   64 bit    GCC                         3.4
 Debian 8           32 bit    GCC                         3.4
 FreeBSD 10         64 bit    LLVM                        3.4
-MS Windows 8.1     32 bit    MS Visual Studio C 2010     3.4
+MS Windows 10      32 bit    MS Visual Studio C 2010     3.4
 ================= ========  ========================== =========================

-Some amap and amapi operations are not supported on MS Windows due to lack of compiler support.
+Some amap, amapi, and acalc operations are not supported on MS Windows due to lack of compiler support.
 See the documentation for details.